 Lake Titicaca’s cold deep, crystal-clear Andean waters, gently ripple the shores of Copacabana.
-At a height of just over 3,800 metres and bordering Peru, Bolivia’s Copacabana is a great town for chilling.
+And, at a height of just over 3,800 metres and bordering Peru, Bolivia’s Copacabana is a great town for chilling.

 Each time I hear the name Copacabana I have to laugh.
 Images of a very young and smooth Barry Manilow singing the Copacabana song about a sleazy nightclub, starts manifesting in my head.
-Yeah, I know, showing my age now, even though I’m not a Manilow fan.
+Yeah I know, showing my age now, and I’m not even a Manilow fan.

 From La Paz, it’s an easy three to four-hour journey by bus until arriving to Lake Titicaca.